Live Music at HIghlawn Pavilion

 Rick Crane is a local bassist from Verona NJ.
 He has performed and recorded with many jazz greats including Billy Eckstine, Tal Farlow, Kenny Baron, Richie Cole and most recently lifetime Grammy recipient Benny Golson.
 He has performed in London, Sweden, Japan, Moscow and all across the USA.

-David Caruso on guitar with a varying line-up
+David Caruso on guitar performs with a varying line-up.

 Reggie Quinerly on Drums, Tom Pietrycha on Bass, Chad McLoughlin on Guitar